confirm/django-fulltext-search/README.md

     # more fields...
 ```

 As you can see, you can create the `SearchManager()` with a **list of by default searchable fields**.
 This means you don't have to bother about the field names later when you search your model.
-However, if you don't want to specify default fields you can also create the `SearchManager()` object without any attributes:
+However, if you don't want to specify default fields you can also create the `SearchManager()` object without any arguments:

 ```python
 objects = SearchManager()